Health care

 Independent

 Basic health care is organised in medical offices within each of the reception centres.
-The Office for Foreigners informed that in 2022 the GP in the centres had 6 duty hours per 120 asylum seekers, while the nurse had 20 hours for the same number of possible patients.
+The Office for Foreigners informed that in 2023, until the end of July, the GP in the centres had 6 duty hours per 120 asylum seekers, while the nurse had 20 hours for the same number of possible patients.
 Both had 3 hours a week extra for every additional 50 asylum seekers.
 They were present in the centres at least three times a week.
-Additionally, in every centre, the duty hours of a paediatrician were organised at least for 4 hours a week per 50 children, with extra 2 hours of duty for every additional 20 children.
-A paediatrician was present in the centres at least 2 days a week.[3]
+Additionally, in every centre, the duty hours of a paediatrician were organised for at least 4 hours a week per 50 children, with extra 2 hours of duty for every additional 20 children.
+A paediatrician was present in the centres at least 2 days a week.
+On 1 August 2023, the rules on medical personnel’s working hours changed.
+The GP in the centres have now 3 duty hours per 40 asylum seekers, while the nurse or a paramedic have 7 hours for the same number of possible patients.
+Both have 3 hours a week extra for every additional 40 asylum seekers.
+The GPs work at least two days a week and nurses/paramedics five days a week.
+Additionally, since August, the working hours of the medical point in Warsaw were extended by 2 hours per day.
+[3]

-One of the biggest obstacles in accessing health care that asylum seekers face is the lack of intercultural competence and knowledge of foreign languages among doctors and nurses.[14]
+One of the biggest obstacles in accessing health care that asylum seekers face is the lack of intercultural competence and knowledge of foreign languages among doctors and nurses.[16]
 Petra Medica which is responsible for the provision of medical assistance to asylum seekers is also obliged to ensure interpretation during the medical and psychological consultations, if it is needed.
+According to the Office for Foreigners, the interpretation services in English, Russian, Ukrainian, Georgian, Persian, Arab, Chechen and Uzbek are available and no complaints have been registered in this regard.[17]
 However, NGOs have been expressing concerns regarding the availability and quality of the interpretation provided to asylum seekers in connection with medical consultations.
-In particular, it is reported that asylum seekers who are not speaking Polish, English or Russian face great difficulties with being provided with medical assistance (they cannot make the needed appointments as the helpline is available only in English and Russian, and they cannot understand a doctor during the appointment, etc.).[15]
+In particular, it has been reported that asylum seekers who are not speaking Polish, English or Russian face great difficulties with being provided with medical assistance (they cannot make the needed appointments as the helpline is available only in English and Russian, and they cannot understand a doctor during the appointment, etc.).[18]

 • Doctors and nurses providing medical assistance.